← All workflows

 Questions

 Yes.
-CaseMark enforces all three mandatory tax-exemption provisions required by IRC § 501(c)(3): exempt-purpose language, private inurement prohibition, and a compliant dissolution clause.
-These provisions are essential for Form 1023 approval.
+CaseMark automatically includes the three mandatory 501(c)(3) provisions: exempt-purpose language, private inurement prohibition, and a compliant dissolution clause.
+These are the core elements the IRS evaluates during the organizational test for tax-exempt recognition.

 Related